yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 //=> 40
 ```

-We can also use math on variables, if those variables hold numbers.
+We can also use math on variables if those variables hold numbers.

 ```swift
 var name = "Karlie"